Sir Michael Culme-Seymour, 4th Baronet: Family

 He had married Florence Nugent in 1896, and was survived by his wife and their son and daughter.
-The son, Michael, inherited the baronetcy and went on to serve in the navy during the Second World War.
+The son, Michael, inherited the baronetcy and went on to serve in the navy before (including aboard HMS Danae on the America and West Indies Station, as the North America and West Indies Station had been renamed in 1928) and during the Second World War.